gregsaun/prusa_i3_bear_upgrade/README.md

 Thank you Openbuilds for your hardware and community.

-Special thanks to DoItWithSmile (jay3D), kabar03 and xequtor for actively helping me and for their feedbacks.
+Special thanks to DoItWithSmile (jay3D), kabar03, xequtor and fishmsk for actively helping me and for their feedbacks.

 ## Sources